ars-kalinichenko/Activity_Classification/README.md

-# Activity_Classification
-👨‍🔬 The idea behind the app was to help people with Parkinson's disease.
-For two months we made an application for analyzing gait data, learned to predict the type of activity with an accuracy of 92%.
+🐣 A machine learning project for predicting the type of activity (running, walking, jumping).
+The data obtained from the accelerometer is used as data.